-At The Bourne Academy, we develop literate, numerate global citizens who ASPIRE: Ambitious, Self-confident, Physically Literate, Independent Learners, Resilient, Emotionally Literate
+Our Vision is to develop literate, numerate, global citizens who ASPIRE, i.e. they are: Ambitious, Self-confident, Physically literate, Independent learners, Resilient, Emotionally literate.

 SECTION A: ACADEMY ARRANGEMENTS

 DEFINITION AND AIMS

 The Bourne Academy values the abilities and achievements of all its students, and is committed to providing for each student the best possible environment for learning.